BoyuanZH/BoyuanZH.github.io/_posts/2017-08-01-website_maintenance.markdown

     - Website Maintenance
 ---

-This post is for record the issues and problems I encoutered doing maintenance of the boyuanz.com.
+This post is for recording the issues and problems I encoutered doing maintenance of the boyuanz.com.

-1. Failed to pulish new post and update content for old posts.
+1. **Failed to pulish new post and update content for old posts.**

    Turns out to be that one of my post has typo of date in the header, `2017-08-10` was wrongly typed as `2017-08-010`.
 This typo resulted in failure of posting not only this particular post, but also other content updates of other posts.